StevenBlack/vocab/million-dollar-words.md

 ### argot
 Slang belonging to a specific group or class.
 When you know the argot of computers, you can talk with the hackers in the MIS department.
-Pronounced AR- GOH.

 ### arrant